claudiotx/microfrontends/PRESENTATION.md

 b) Multiple repos for multiple teams and a glueing script
 c) One huge app with routing/session/auth that everyone works on

-2. Micro-frontends (not) revolution
+2. Micro-frontends Rules
+a) Do not share logic between apps, it's independent implementation.
-a) Split your team in 4 teams
+b) Split your team in subteams, each team has responsability for one frontend
-b) Each team creates an app isolatedly
+c) Split the frontends by business domain (eg. SalesApp, CustomerApp, FactoryApp, SalesGridApp, SalesExplorerApp)
+d) Understand the impact of this approach in your company and developers
+e) Do not create micro-frontends if the apps are not complex enough

+3. How?
-c) Create a Root App that will load together using the same router, same domain and without refreshing the page.
+d) Create a Root App that will load together using the same router, same domain and without refreshing the page.
 This app should be responsible for session/auth.
 d) The apps are lazy loaded on the fly and can be loaded on the same or different pages (via the magic of `single-spa`)
 e) Initial load time is actually quite fast
 f) Hot reload entire chunks of your application (not files)